ckeditor/ckeditor5/packages/ckeditor5-heading/docs/headings.md

 {@snippetTODO custom-heading-levels}

-Read more about the `heading.options` format in {@link module:heading/heading~HeadingConfig#options the option's API documentation}.
+Read more about the `heading.options` format in {@link module:heading/heading~HeadingConfig#options the API documentation}.

 ## Installation